If you are a GoPro user or any alternative action camera user for that matter, you know what the fisheye effect does.

 The Superview is the widest shoot with the most dramatic fisheye effect, while the Narrow setting has a less dramatic fisheye effect, but the view angle will be much smaller.

-The Narrow setting will use more of the center of the sensor to crop the image, so it will include less of the fisheye distortion.
+The Narrow setting will use more of the center of the sensor to crop the image, so it will include less fisheye distortion.
 Even so, there will be some bending on the sides.

 So if you are OK with have just a little bit of a fisheye effect in there you can use the Narrow setting.